 In this article, you will learn Phil Heath's workout routine and diet and why I think he might not have achieved his current physique without the use of steroids.

 Phil Heath may be using PEDs because his body has continued to develop enormously after years of having a well-defined physique.

-Then, after about a year, they'll start to see those rapid gains slow down .
+Then, after about a year, they'll start to see those rapid gains slow down.

-Furthermore, some experts agree that previously ripped weightlifters are fortunate to add 0.25 to 0.5 percent of fat-free muscle to their total body weight each month, making claims of ten pounds of muscle gain per month unrealistic .
+Based on insights from the Bodybuilding journal, some experts agree that previously ripped weightlifters are fortunate to add 0.25 to 0.5 percent of fat-free muscle to their total body weight each month, making claims of ten pounds of muscle gain per month unrealistic .

 My research into Phil Heath's career revealed that he had already built and shaped his physique at 23.
 He grew more symmetrically and massively even after more than ten years as a professional bodybuilder, which may be difficult to achieve naturally.

 Signs That Led People To Believe Phil Uses Steroids